Paraguay: Economy

-The market economy is distinguished by a large informal sector, featuring re-export of imported consumer goods to neighboring countries, as well as the activities of thousands of microenterprises and urban street vendors.
+The market economy is distinguished by a large informal sector, featuring reexport of imported consumer goods to neighboring countries, as well as the activities of thousands of microenterprises and urban street vendors.
 Nonetheless, over the last 10 years the Paraguayan economy diversified dramatically, with the energy, auto parts and clothing industries leading the way.

 Paraguay's most important urban areas are located along the Argentina-Paraguay border: Asunción, Alberdi, Encarnación, Pilar and Ciudad del Este, the latter being the third most important free commercial zone in the world, only trailing behind Miami and Hong Kong.
 A large percentage of the population, especially in rural areas, derives its living from agricultural activity, often on a subsistence basis.
 Because of the importance of the informal sector, accurate economic measures are difficult to obtain.
 The economy grew rapidly between 2003 and 2013 as growing world demand for commodities combined with high prices and favorable weather to support Paraguay's commodity-based export expansion.

 In 2012, Paraguay's government introduced the MERCOSUR (FOCEM) system in order to stimulate the economy and job growth through a partnership with both Brazil and Argentina.

+One economic partnership that has been on the rise is the one between Paraguay and neighboring Bolivia.

+The Central Bank of Paraguay is Paraguay's highest monetary authority, and the country's governing body, in finances and economics.
+Its headquarters are in Asunción's Carmelitas neighborhood.